 - 1. Obtain a krb5.conf configuration file.
-You can obtain this file from your Kerberos administrator, or from the /etc/krb5.conf folder on the computer that is hosting the Hive Server 2 instance. - 2.
+You can obtain this file from your Kerberos administrator, or from the /etc/krb5.conf folder on the machine that is hosting the Hive Server 2 instance. - 2.
 Place the krb5.conf file in an accessible directory and make note of the full path name. - 3.
-Open your computer Properties window: - If you are using Windows 7 or earlier, click the Start button (1), then right-click Computer, and then click Properties. - Or, if you are using Windows 8 or later, right-click This PC on the Start screen, and then click Properties. - 4.
+Open the System window: - If you are using Windows 7 or earlier, click Start , then right-click Computer, and then click Properties. - Or, if you are using Windows 8 or later, right-click This PC on the Start screen, and then click Properties. - 4.
 Click Advanced System Settings. - 5.
 In the System Properties dialog box, click the Advanced tab and then click Environment Variables. - 6.
-In the Environment Variables dialog box, under the System variables list, click New. - 7.
-In the New System Variable dialog box, in the Variable Name field, type KRB5_CONFIG. - 8.
+In the Environment Variables dialog box, under the System Variables list, click New. - 7.
+In the New System Variable dialog box, in the Variable Name field, type KRB5\CONFIG. - 8.
 In the Variable Value field, type the full path to the krb5.conf file. - 9.
 Click OK to save the new variable. - 10.
-Make sure that the variable is listed in the System variables list. - 11.
-Click OK to close the Environment Variables dialog box, and then click OK to close the System Properties dialog box.
+Make sure that the variable is listed in the System Variables list.

+11. Click OK to close the Environment Variables dialog box, and then click OK to close the System Properties dialog box.